CodeRunner5235/Opencore-Steam-Deck/README.md

 **Config.plist**

-After nabbing the sample.plist from the opencorepkg -> docs folder, moving it to your OC folder and renaming it config.plist, follow the steps in that [Ryzen and Threadripper portion of the guide](https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html) with just a few variations:
+After nabbing the sample.plist from the OpenCorepkg -> docs folder, moving it to your OC folder and renaming it config.plist, follow the steps in that [Ryzen and Threadripper portion of the guide](https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html) with just a few variations:

 1. You can leave Booter -> Quirks -> ResizeAppleGpuBars as -1 for now.